mkudija/mkudija.github.io/books/md/ReadingQuotes.md

 > Books are food for the souls of men. <br> —Prior of the Grande Chartreuse[^Hugo]

 [^Hugo]: Katy Beebe, [*Brother Hugo and the Bear*](https://www.amazon.com/Brother-Hugo-Bear-Katy-Beebe/dp/0802854079) (Grand Rapids: Erdmans Books, 2014), 6.
 The prior's full quote is "Of course you may borrow our copy of St. Augustine's Letters.
-Just remember that books are food for the sould of men, not for the stomachs of bears."
+Just remember that books are food for the souls of men, not for the stomachs of bears."